cnburnett/hookhoodie-jekyll/README.md

-# Welcome
+# Hello

-OurObit.org is a privately run public site to host obituaries.
+OurObit.org is a privately run obituaries site.

-This is built on the minimal [Jekyll](https://jekyllrb.com/) site bootstrapped with the `jekyll new` command.

 The site is deployed on [Render](https://ourobit.org).